 The existing employment rights framework provides protections against discrimination, unfair dismissal and detriment.
 Specific guidance has been published for employers and workers on work absences due to coronavirus (COVID-19) (opens in a new window).

-The Citizen’s Advice Bureau (opens in a new window) also has information about your rights at work and how to solve problems in the workplace.
+Citizens Advice (opens in a new window) also has information about your rights at work and how to solve problems in the workplace.
 If you have concerns you can also get advice on your specific situation and your employment rights by visiting the Acas website (opens in a new window) or calling the Acas helpline on 0300 123 1100.

-The use of rapid lateral flow tests allows us to identify individuals with coronavirus (COVID-19) who do not have symptoms, which make up around a third of all cases.
-Finding asymptomatic cases, along with other infection prevention and control measures such as social distancing, can help us manage the spread of the virus.
+The use of rapid lateral flow tests helps us to identify individuals with COVID-19 who do not have symptoms, which make up around a third of all cases.
+Finding asymptomatic cases, along with other infection prevention and control measures can help us manage the spread of the virus.

-Therefore to safeguard the health of the teaching workforce and keep as many staff, pupils and students in school and college as possible, we have made rapid lateral flow coronavirus (COVID-19) tests available (opens in a new window) to schools and colleges.
-Lateral flow tests can also be accessed directly for households, childcare and support bubbles of primary and secondary school pupils and for households, childcare and support bubbles of primary and secondary school staff.
+To safeguard the health of the teaching workforce and keep as many staff, pupils and students in school and college as possible, we have made rapid lateral flow tests available (opens in a new window) to schools and colleges.
+Lateral flow tests can also be accessed directly for households of primary and secondary school pupils and for households of primary and secondary school staff.
 This testing will also help keep safe those in the community who are clinically extremely vulnerable and their families.

-In addition to asymptomatic testing, secondary schools and colleges are continuing to put in place a range of protective measures (opens in a new window) to help minimise the risk of spreading COVID-19.
-These include social distancing, handwashing, use of face coverings in specific situations, bubbles, enhancing cleaning and ventilation and managing confirmed cases
+All early years providers, schools and colleges are continuing to put in place measures (opens in a new window) to help minimise the risk of spreading COVID-19.
+These include handwashing, use of face coverings in specific situations, enhancing cleaning, ventilation and managing suspected and confirmed cases.

 It is important that you continue to receive the care and support you need to help you stay safe and well.
 Providers of social care and medical services are making every effort to ensure services remain open and as safe as possible.